MohamedShiha/EZConstraints/README.md

 ```

 ### Debug Identifier
 The debug identifier is an id that is assigned automatically to every constraint upon creation.
-This identifier allows you to debug conflicting constraints by clearing the imbiguity and make it easier to know the reason of the problem.
+This identifier allows you to debug conflicting constraints by clearing the ambiguity and make it easier to know the reason of the problem.
 The identifier has a specified pattern:
 ` id : <View1 Address>.Function_Name relation <View2 Address> * multiplier + constant(pt)`

-Atttributes that will not appear in the identifier:
+Attributes that will not appear in the identifier:
-- `<View2 Adress>`, If it is nil which is the case in 'widthAnchor(_:, constant:)' for example.
+- `<View2 Address>`, If it is `nil` which is the case in 'widthAnchor(_:, constant:)' for example.
-- `multiplier`, If multiplier == 1.0.
+- `multiplier`, If `multiplier == 1.0`.
-- `constant`, If constant == 0.
+- `constant`, If `constant == 0`.
 - Other attributes like `priority`.

 Examples: